Blitzborg/Fire-Detection-Surveillance-Camera/README.md

 An automatic algorithm using Python to detect fire from the surveillance cameras which are installed along roadways.
 A basic deep learning approach was used for the task.

 ## Dataset was compiled by me and contains over 10,000 images.
 [Link to Dataset](https://www.kaggle.com/tharakan684/urecamain)
-- Synthetically generated images as images scrapped off the web
+- Synthetically generated images and images scrapped off the web
 - Exact distribution of images can be found in the research report.

 ## Results